 But in Medellin, it’s not a question of ‘where can I find the best cafe’.
 The question really is — ‘which one should I choose?’

 As Colombia’s second-biggest city, which was recently named “the world’s most innovative city”, it’s no surprise that it has become such a major hub for digital nomads.

-If you’re considering living in Medellin, Colombia, here’s all you need to know.
+If you’re considering living in Medellin as a Digital Nomad, here’s all you need to know.

 Best Areas to Live in Medellin & Rough Costs

 The most popular places for digital nomads to live are south and west of the city centre: El Poblado, Envigado, Ciudad del Rio, Laureles, Floresta, Estadio.

 El Poblado: Tends to be the most expensive area as it’s the most touristy.
 A double room in a shared apartment will start around 1m COP (roughly 330 USD) per month.
 A one-bedroom apartment starts around 700 USD per month.